 26.

 Explore maritime history at the WA Shipwrecks Museum, housed in Fremantle’s historic Commissariat buildings.
-Learn about Western Australia’s treacherous coastline, early European encounters, and fascinating shipwreck stories through internationally recognized exhibits and artefacts.
+Learn about Western Australia’s treacherous coastline, early European encounters, and fascinating shipwreck stories through internationally recognised exhibits and artefacts.

 Location: Cliff Street, Fremantle